msolo/iMavis/docs/help.md

 # Tab Completion

-When you press the **Tab** key, Mavis will suggest matching options from the list of preconfigured phrases and available soundbites based on the text already typed.
+When you press the **Tab** key, Mavis AAC will suggest matching options from the list of preconfigured phrases and available soundbites based on the text already typed.
 Even small fragments of words can be used and they need not be in order.
 Matches will be ordered and the best match will be the last in the list, automatically selected.

 For instance:
 `blinds up`